-No matter how decorated it looks, if it has no any return on investment (ROI), you get zero out of ten.
+No matter how decorated it looks, if it has no return on investment (ROI), you get zero out of ten.
 Of course, it depends on the type of goals you set up for your website but mostly, people want their website to attract online donations and/or increase their mailing list.
-Every organization needs money to support its causes and a mailing list to engage the donors and volunteers; and the website provides this opportunity.
+Every organization needs money to support its causes and a mailing list to engage the donors and volunteers, and the website provides this opportunity.

-If you already have a website I am sure that at some point you might have experienced or you still experience this.
+If you already have a website I am sure that at some point you might have experienced or still experience this.

 Great!
 Now, let’s talk about these two key features one by one.

 Your form still looks good, right?
 Fantastic!
 But when was the last time you received a donation through that form?
-If you have never received any or you get little than expected, then I suspect your donation form has no any value attached to it.
+If you have never received any or you get less than expected, then I suspect your donation form has no value attached to it.
 It’s just there, to fill blank space.

 Yet, this is a great opportunity for you to offer value.
 We are not talking about the values of goods here but an emotional value – something that will influence someone to contribute to your cause.
 Or is there any text accompanying the form?
 If so, what does it say?
 Is it something that can entice people to contribute?